Piracy: Caribbean

 Many pirates did not surrender and were killed at the point of capture; notorious pirate Edward Teach, or "Blackbeard", was hunted down by Lieutenant Robert Maynard at Ocracoke Inlet off the coast of North Carolina on November 22, 1718, and killed.
-His flagship was a captured French slave ship known originally as La Concorde, he renamed the frigate Queen Anne's Revenge.
+His flagship was a captured French slave ship known originally as La Concorde; he renamed the frigate Queen Anne's Revenge.
 Captain Chaloner Ogle of HMS Swallow cornered Bartholomew Roberts in 1722 at Cape Lopez, and a fatal broadside from the Swallow killed the pirate captain instantly.
 Roberts' death shocked the pirate world, as well as the Royal Navy.
 The local merchants and civilians had thought him invincible, and some considered him a hero.
 Roberts' death was seen by many historians as the end of the Golden Age of Piracy.
-Also crucial to the end of this era of piracy was the loss of the pirates' last Caribbean safe haven at Nassau.
+Also crucial to the end of this era of piracy was the loss of the pirates' last Caribbean haven at Nassau.

-In the early 19th century, piracy along the East and Gulf Coasts of North America as well as in the Caribbean increased again.
-Jean Lafitte was just one of hundreds of pirates operating in American and Caribbean waters between the years of 1820 and 1835.
-The United States Navy repeatedly engaged pirates in the Caribbean, Gulf of Mexico and in the Mediterranean.
+In the early 19th century, piracy along the East and Gulf Coasts of North America, as well as in the Caribbean, increased again.
+Jean Lafitte was just one of hundreds of pirates operating in American and Caribbean waters between 1820 and 1835.
+The United States Navy repeatedly engaged pirates in the Caribbean, Gulf of Mexico, and Mediterranean.
 Cofresí's El Mosquito was disabled in a collaboration between Spain and the United States.
 After fleeing for hours, he was ambushed and captured inland.
-The United States landed shore parties on several islands in the Caribbean in pursuit of pirates; Cuba was a major haven.
-By the 1830s piracy had died out again, and the navies of the region focused on the slave trade.
+The United States landed shore parties on several Caribbean islands in pursuit of pirates; Cuba was a major haven.
+By the 1830s, piracy had died out again, and the navies of the region focused on the slave trade.

 About the time of the Mexican–American War in 1846, the United States Navy had grown strong and numerous enough to eliminate the pirate threat in the West Indies.
 By the 1830s, ships had begun to convert to steam propulsion, so the Age of Sail and the classical idea of pirates in the Caribbean ended.
-Privateering, similar to piracy, continued as an asset in war for a few more decades and proved to be of some importance during the naval campaigns of the American Civil War.
+Privateering, similar to piracy, continued as a wartime asset for a few more decades and proved important during the naval campaigns of the American Civil War.

-Privateering would remain a tool of European states until the mid-19th century's Declaration of Paris.
+Privateering would remain a tool of European states until the mid-19th century, with the Declaration of Paris.
 But letters of marque were given out much more sparingly by governments and were terminated as soon as conflicts ended.
 The idea of "no peace beyond the Line" was a relic that had no meaning by the more settled late 18th and early 19th centuries.